hyosung11/Launch-School/journal.md

 15:29 Back from exploring the St. Rocco festival in Ft.
 Lee where the kids got some toys and we had popcorn and cotton candy.

 17:42 Finished Sprint 4 Review, Sprint 4 Retrospective, and Sprint 5 Planning.
 Dinner soon, so I am going to relax and tackle some more problems after dinner.

+19:13 Relaxing after dinner and catching up on news and email.
+All is well.

+21:12 After putting the kids to bed got into a zone and finished Courses > JS101 Programming Foundations with JavaScript > Lesson 3: Practice Problems > 2.
+Practice Problems: Easy 1 > 1 ~ 10

+21:14 Time to shut it down for today.
+Back at it tomorrow with Alex in the morning study session.